MrPowers/mungingdata/docs/pyarrow/parquet-metadata-min-max-statistics.md

   - "pyarrow"
 ---

+# Analyzing Parquet Metadata and Statistics with PyArrow

 The PyArrow library makes it easy to read the metadata associated with a Parquet file.

 This blog post shows you how to create a Parquet file with PyArrow and review the metadata that contains important information like the compression algorithm and the min / max value of a given column.